azamsharp/azamsharp.github.io/_posts/2022-29-2022-evolving-client-server-swiftui.md

 # Evolving SwiftUI Client/Server Architecture

 In the last architecture, we discussed in detail about [SwiftUI Architecture using the MV Pattern](https://azamsharp.com/2022/10/06/practical-mv-pattern-crud.html).
-It is highly recommended that you read the original post.
+It is highly recommended that you read the [original post](https://azamsharp.com/2022/10/06/practical-mv-pattern-crud.html).
 In this post, we will cover how to create SwiftUI client/server applications using ReactJS architectural patterns.

 >> There are no silver bullets, use the architecture that fit your needs.

 ## Consuming JSON in React

 React was introduced in 2013, it means React had a head start of around 6 years over SwiftUI.
 React, SwiftUI and Flutter are all declarative frameworks and they are extremely similar in nature.
-You may not use React or Flutter to build iOS applications but it is always a good idea to know different ways and techniques of building apps.
+We may not use React or Flutter to build iOS applications but we can definitely learn architectural patterns from them and incorporate it in SwiftUI applications.

 In the code below you can see the App component (Comparable to SwiftUI View), fetching all the products from an API and then displaying it on the screen.